geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 |        7         |   30+1319    |   30+27    |   30+28   |   30+26   |  30+28  |  30+28   |
 |        8         |   30+1507    |   30+28    |   30+27   |   30+28   |  30+28  |  30+29   |

-*Like Table&nbsp;[1], but using the locally conservative, enriched Stokes element.*
+*Like Table [1], but using the locally conservative, enriched Stokes element.*

 </div>